 On a printed circuit board, there are various potential sources of interference, that can cause a variety of potential effects from the following categories:

-Immunity to radiated and conducted emissions
+- Immunity to radiated and conducted emissions

 Often unnoticed by PCB designers, the ribbon cable on a PCB connector, for example, physically forms the arm of a dipole and thus forms a parasitic antenna.
 In this case, current and voltage peaks occurring during the switching process of the active components in the power supply can lead to an excitation of this parasitic antenna.
 This would result in an increased radiation pattern.

-Integrating EMC-compliant design into product development
+Integrating EMC compliant PCB design into product development

-EMC-compliant design is crucial to the success of a product.
-Only by complying with the EMC regulations of the specific target market or application (for example the medical or automotive industry) can products be approved for customer deployment in the first place.
-However, problems are often only discovered during the prototype testing, which besides a lack of know-how is often due to a lack of integration of proper EMC verification procedures into the design process.
+EMC compliant PCB design is crucial to the success of a product.
+Only by complying with the EMC regulations of the specific target market or application can products get approved for customer deployment.
+However, designers often only discover issues during prototype testing.
+Besides a lack of know-how is often due to a lack of integrating proper EMC verification procedures into the design process.

 Tool-supported EMC design reviews

-The direct integration into the CAD process (2D and 3D) and the automatic generation of reports in the form of DRC checks which are familiar to any layout engineer, simplify the workflow.These reports with images and respective progress status or approval information can be exchanged as Excel documents between the members of the development team.
-This information is also stored in the design data for the joint work on EMC aspects in the design team.
+The direct integration into the CAD process (2D and 3D) and the automatic generation of reports in the form of DRC checks which are familiar to any layout engineer, simplify the workflow.
+The development team can share these reports with images, respective progress status, and approval information as Excel documents.
+The design data stores this information for joint forces on EMC aspects in the design team.

 The rules implemented in the EMC-Adviser for Design Force contain recommendations for various design issues that enable non-experts to solve signal integrity, power integrity, and electromagnetic compatibility problems and thus help to develop an error-free, EMC-compliant layout.
 No additional software is required to validate the identified potential EMC issues.

-My “First-Aid-Kit” for PCB Designers
+My “First-Aid-Kit” for EMC compliant PCB design

-For an EMC-compliant PCB design, it is essential to consider (at least, but of course there are many more) the following four aspects:
+For an EMC compliant PCB design, it is essential to consider (at least, but of course there are many more) the following four aspects:

-Identify and evaluate parasitic antennas
+1. Identify and evaluate parasitic antennas

 It is essential to work out where parasitic antennas could form on the PCB.
 Parasitic antennas are developing electrical or magnetic monopole or dipole structures.

-Recognize and account for the current return paths
+2. Recognize and account for the current return paths

-Understanding the various coupling effects
+3. Understanding the various coupling effects

-Understanding resonances as potential antennas
+4. Understanding resonances as potential antennas

 However, knowledge of the values for the (parasitic) inductances (L) and capacitances (C) is not quite so easy to obtain and often requires complex analysis.
 Also, resonances cannot be completely erased.
 It is important to know and understand the effect and to avoid excitation – where possible.

-You can find these and other tips for EMC-compliant PCB design explained in detail and practice-oriented in our webinar
+You can find these and other tips for EMC compliant PCB design explained in detail and practice-oriented in our webinar